-Stockholders also have the right under the Amended and Restated Bylaws of Akamai Technologies, Inc., as amended by Amendment No. 1 ("bylaws") to directly nominate director candidates, without any action or recommendation on the part of the ESG Committee or the Board, by following the procedures set forth in our bylaws and described under "Deadlines for Submission of Stockholder Proposals and Director Nominations for the 2024 Annual Meeting" below.
+Stockholders also have the right under the Amended and Restated Bylaws of Akamai Technologies, Inc. (effective December 13, 2022) ("bylaws") to directly nominate director candidates, without any action or recommendation on the part of the ESG Committee or the Board, by following the procedures set forth in our bylaws and described under "Deadlines for Submission of Stockholder Proposals and Director Nominations for the 2023 Annual Meeting" below.